ember-learn/guides-source/guides/release/accessibility/application-considerations.md

+In this section, you will learn about the configurations and libraries that affect an entire application's accessibility.

+## Language attribute

 Every application must have a primary language declaration.
+This language declaration is important for assistive technology like screen readers, internationalization tools built into browsers, and search engines.

 To indicate the primary language, use the `lang` attribute on the `<html>` element.
 Until Ember provides this by default, developers should edit the `index.html` file of the generated Ember application with the default language declaration.
 This is inherited by all other elements, and will set a default language for the text in the document head element.